learn-kktan/learn-kktan.github.io/_posts/2025-08-17-ITD214-applied-data-science-project.md

 - Logistics regression (whitebox)
 - Decision tree (whitebox)
 - Random forest (blackbox)
-- Deep learning network (Tabnet)
+- Deep learning Tabnet Classifier (blackbox)

 **Data Splitting Processes**
-- After the data cleansing processes, only 40927 rows are left in the dataset.
+- After the data is cleansed, only 40927 out of 50000 rows are left in the dataset.
+- One-hot encoding is performed on all the categorical columns except for the target variable.
+- Random state for all the modelling is set to 123.
 - The dataset is split into 60% for training, 20% for validation and 20% for testing.
-Stratify is used in the splitting to ensure that the data split should preserve the same proportion of classes in the target variable accross both the training and testing sets.
+Stratify is used in the splitting to ensure that the data split will preserve the same proportion of classes in the target variable accross both the training and testing sets.
 This provide more a robust and realistic evaluation of the models' performance.
 - After splitting, fit_transform() is applied on the training data to learn the transformation parameters and apply the transformation. transform() is applied on the testing data to apply the same transformation learning from the training data without recalculating the parameters.

-#### Logistic regression
+#### Model 1: Logistic regression
 In the logistic regression model, ibfgs solver (optimization algorithms) and maximum iteration as 1000 are setup.

-**Confusion Matrix:**
+**Confusion Matrix:** <br />
-The actual labels and predicted labels are ~33% respectively.
+The actual labels and predicted labels are ~33% respectively.<br />
 <img width="516" height="432" alt="image" src="https://github.com/user-attachments/assets/945b1aaf-13ed-4bcb-8138-cf6a1457ffc9" />

-**AUC:**
+**AUC:** <br />
+High (50%), low (50%), medium (50%) are having a random guess linear line. <br />
 <img width="846" height="701" alt="image" src="https://github.com/user-attachments/assets/1ac6eb68-ad42-4fd8-83e4-d03c926c1f7c" />

-**Top feature Importance for high stress:**
+**Top feature Importance for high stress (with logistic regression):**
 1. High number of sleep hours.
 2. Uses social social media.
 3. Has mental health condition.
 4. Lives in USA or Germany.
 <img width="990" height="590" alt="image" src="https://github.com/user-attachments/assets/00d94741-6112-4a96-9a59-05839e92bf9d" />

-**Top 5 feature Importance for low stress:**
+**Top 5 feature Importance for low stress (with logistic regression):**
 1. Likely to be the age of 26 to 35
 2. Likely to be the age of 46 to 55
-3. Occupation is IT of finance.
+3. Occupation is IT/finance.
 4. Lives in Canada.
 5. Physical activity.
 <img width="990" height="590" alt="image" src="https://github.com/user-attachments/assets/1bd366ad-d82b-4037-b5f3-7d62b0553f03" />

-#### Decision tree
+#### Model 2: Decision tree
 In the decision tree model, a maximum of 5 in the depth is setup.

-**Confusion Matrix:**
+**Confusion Matrix:** <br/>
+The actual labels and predicted labels are ~33% respectively.<br />
 <img width="515" height="432" alt="image" src="https://github.com/user-attachments/assets/6c3da1de-54e9-496a-9f64-0e05590057b6" />

-**AUC:**
+**AUC:** <br />
+High (50%), low (50%), medium (50%) are having a random guess linear line. <br />
 <img width="846" height="701" alt="image" src="https://github.com/user-attachments/assets/1e4ddd30-0397-4c1d-b9ee-9058fd163ae5" />

 **Top 5 features importance (Decision Tree):**